pelloaspuru/pelloaspuru.github.io/README.md

 # _site

+-

 # assets

+-

 # photos

-This folder contains the profile pictures for the website.
+- This folder contains the profile pictures for the website.

 # public

-- `/public/` hosts favicons
+- Hosts favicons

 ## css

+-

 ### hyde.css
 - Set `max-width: 70rem;` to change the width of the main page.